DiegoJunges/hackoverflow-web/README.md

 # Install the dependencies
 $ yarn

-# Be sure the file 'codegen.yml' have the IP to your API(Graphql standard's port: 4000)
+# Be sure the file '.env.local' have the IP to your API(Graphql standard's port: 4000)

 # Start the client
 $ yarn dev